Murzchnvok/polybar-collection/README.md

 cp -r polybar-collection/material ~/.config/polybar
 ```

-but what I recommend is to use the launch.sh script to launch the config file you want from the polybar-collections folder.
+but what I recommend is to use the launch.sh script to launch the config file you want from the polybar-collection folder.

 If you're using bspwm you need to add something like this to your bspwmrc: